singh-man/books/crackingTheCoding/02_linkedLists.md

 We now know that CollisionSpot is K nodes before the start of the loop.
 Because K  =  mod (k,  LOOP_ SIZE) (or, in other  words, k =  K   +  M    *  LOOP_SIZE, for any integer M), it is also correct to say that it is k nodes from the loop start.
 For example, if node N is 2 nodes into a 5 node loop, it is also correct to say that it is 7, 12, or even 397 nodes into the loop.

-Therefore, both  CollisionSpot and LinkedlistHead are k nodes from the start of the loop.
+Therefore, both  CollisionSpot and LinkedListHead are k nodes from the start of the loop.

 Now, if we keep one pointer at CollisionSpot and move the other one to LinkedListHead, they will each be k nodes from LoopStart.
 Moving the two pointers at the same speed will cause them to collide again-this time after k steps, at which point they will both be at LoopStart.
 All we have to do is return this node.